 Santander (429)

-Table notes: Remortgage score based on Which? analysis of April 2026 Moneyfacts mortgage data.
+Table notes: Remortgage score based on Which? analysis of June 2026 Moneyfacts mortgage data.
+Table ordered by overall score, which may have been rounded to the nearest whole number.
 Customer scores are based on a survey of 5,016 members of the public in August-September 2025 and combine overall satisfaction with likelihood to recommend the provider.
 Sample size in brackets.
 The average customer score is 74%.
 To become a Which?
 Recommended Provider, a lender must get a top customer score, consistently offer competitive deals and be fully covered by the Financial Conduct Authority banking standards regime.

 Which lender should you choose?